Digital Talking BooksInformation on Digital Talking Books and Learning Disabilities.

 - DAISY Consortium/NISO Standard Book(s) (DAISY)

-CSMT downloadable DAISY 3 DTB full text with images only books includes following file types:
+CSMT downloadable DAISY 3 DTB full-text with image-only books includes the following file types:

 - DAISY SMIL file(s)